 Protect yourself and your family.
 State law requires you to notify J.U.L.I.E. at least two business days (excludes weekends and holidays) before any digging project regardless of the project size or depth.
 Even if you are digging in the same location as a previous project, notify J.U.L.I.E..
 This is a free service.

 It is always best to have your pool delivered as soon as possible so you can be enjoying your pool faster.
 Installation schedules are based on delivery of the pool, not the date of purchase.
 Installers do not see work orders for customers until the entire pool order is delivered from our order system.
 Pools are delivered on a 4x4 pallet and can be easily stored in a garage or outdoor area.
 Remember it is ok if it rains, a pool can get wet.

 We recommend using a standard garden hose to fill your pool.
 If your outdoor spicket runs through a softener, use the bypass feature to avoid adding soften water to the pool.
 It is more difficult to balance your water chemistry when water is run through a softener.

-If you have hard water, use a prefilter (770-408) that attaches to your garden hose and filters out metals before they enter your pool.
+If you have hard water, use a pre-filter that attaches to your garden hose and filters out metals before they enter your pool.
 These can be found for around $30 - $40 at your local hardware store.

 If you are on a well, a water truck may be used but the water truck company MUST use extreme caution.
-The amount of water pumped into the pool in a short time puts a lot of stress on the liner, especially in temperatures below 70°.
+The amount of water pumped into the pool in a short amount of time can put a lot of stress on the new liner, especially in temperatures below 70°.
 If you do use a water truck, have at least 12" of water in the pool before the truck arrives.
 And make sure they run the water at a slower rate.
 Please note - Neither American Sale nor it's installers are responsible for liner damage due to water truck fills.

 Pool size chart in gallons

 Depending on how many inches of leveling you have, there will be excess dirt surrounding your pool.
 Once your pool is filled with water, it is the customer's responsibility to arrange for proper backfill around the pool (usually within the first 48 hours after pool is filled).
 It's recommended to use soil from the installation to backfill at least 3" up on the wall.
 You can bury up to 16" on your pool with black dirt.
-We recommend to avoid using rock around the perimeter of the pool.
-Decorative stone can cause damage to the finish and if for any reason the pool is drained can collapse the wall.
+We recommend to avoid using landscaping rock around the perimeter of the pool.
+Decorative stone can cause damage to the finish and if for any reason the pool is drained, can collapse the wall.